abuiles/ember-101/manuscript/components-and-addons.md

 functionality and share code easily between different applications.
 This mechanism is known as addons.

-Using addons, we can easily write Ember Components and share them with others using npm.
+Using addons, we can easily write ember components and share them with others using npm.
 Let's create our first component, which will help us grab an image to use as placeholder in our friends' profiles.